sergeyklay/gstore/README.rst

 - **repo**: Full control of private repositories

-2. Save the token in a safe place; you'll need it when use gstore
+2. Save the token in a safe place; you'll need it when use Gstore

 Usage
 -----